gofn/gofn/README.md

 - remoteBuildURI is remote URI containing the Dockerfile to build.By default is empty.
 More details on [docker api docs](https://docs.docker.com/engine/reference/commandline/build/#/git-repositories)

+- remoteBuild is a boolean that indicates if have to run localally or in a machine in digital ocean Don't forget to export your api key.

 - -h Shows the list of parameters